Navigating Motherhood with a Disability

 After my son was born, I really noticed how impactful my disability had become.

 At work, the imbalance of sounds was distracting.
 Headphones and music helped me focus; they also limited interactions with coworkers.
-DFW is a culturally diverse area – a quality I love for myself and my family.
-Understanding colleagues with accents was incredibly challenging and frustrating, and I felt rude asking people to repeat themselves.
+Dallas-Fort Worth is a culturally diverse area — a quality I love for myself and my family — but understanding colleagues with accents was incredibly challenging and frustrating, and I felt rude asking people to repeat themselves.

 As if navigating new motherhood during a pandemic with a full-time job wasn’t enough . . .
 I felt very overwhelmed by my disability.